 (b) at all reasonable times permit the protected area to be examined by the Registrar or a person authorised by the Registrar.

-[Section 24 amended by No. 24 of 1995 s.
+[Section 24 amended: No. 24 of 1995 s.
 25.]

 25. Variation of Orders in Council

 (1) An Order in Council declaring an area to be a protected area may subsequently be varied or revoked if the Governor, after consultation with the Committee, or after considering a recommendation of the Minister under section 21 is satisfied that it is in the general interest of the community so to do, but not otherwise.